Optimal designs for identifying effective doses in drug combination studies: Numerical results

 \section{Numerical results}

-In the following sections, we will compare the performance of various design approaches from both theoretical and practical perspectives.
+In the following sections, we compare the performance of various design approaches from both theoretical and practical perspectives.
 The theoretical comparison focuses on efficiencies of the different design approaches, while the practical aspect is explored through simulation studies.

-We will compare conventional designs, such as factorial and ray designs, against the derived $\mathrm{MED}_q$-optimal designs in terms of their precision in estimating effective dose combinations.
-For the comparison, we restrict ourselves to the $L_2$-norm resulting in locally $\mathrm{MED}_2$-optimal designs to which we refer as $\mathrm{MED}$-optimal designs for the sake of brevity.
-The considered factorial or ray designs are visualized in the Appendix Figure \ref{fig:FactorialRayVisualization}.
-Additionally, we will compare these designs to the corresponding locally D-optimal designs.
-The initial comparison will be based on the real case study introduced in Section \ref{Case study}, followed by evaluations across further simulation scenarios in which we consider various dose combination response relationships with different types of interaction.
+We compare conventional designs, such as factorial and ray designs, against the newly derived $\mathrm{MED}_q$-optimal designs in terms of their precision in estimating effective dose combinations.
+For the comparison, we restrict ourselves to the $L_2$-norm in the criterion resulting in locally $\mathrm{MED}_2$-optimal designs to which we refer as $\mathrm{MED}$-optimal designs for the sake of brevity.
+The considered factorial or ray designs motivated from practical aspects are visualized in the Appendix Figure \ref{fig:FactorialRayVisualization}.
+Moreover, we compare these designs to the corresponding locally D-optimal designs, which are based on the most popular optimality criterion in optimal design theory.
+The initial comparison is based on the real case study introduced in Section \ref{Case study}, followed by evaluating another scenario in which we consider a different dose combination response relationship given by the Greco model.